aehrc/isling/README.md

  - Write a third script, `short.pl` to look for short insertions.
 These would appear as a mapped portion on both sides in the human alignment with an insertion in the middle, and in the viral alingment they would appear as soft-clipped on both sides with a mapped region in the middle.
  - Check errors in `discordant.pl`
  - Fix bug in `softClip.pl` where sometimes can't get host/viral sequences from the read
+ - Get genetic elements in which integrations occur
+ - Improved visualisations